 Transaction costs are incremental costs, which are separately identifiable and directly attributable to the acquisition, issue or disposal of a financial asset or financial liability.
 Transaction costs for all financial assets carried at fair value through profit or loss are included in the Statement of Comprehensive Income.
 These include fees and commissions paid to brokers and counterparties and have been classified within gains and losses on financial assets and liabilities at fair value through profit or loss.
-Transaction fees paid to the Depositary on trade settlement are expensed as incurred and included in the Statement of Comprehensive Income within Net gain on financial assets and liabilities at fair value through profit or loss.
-Transaction fees paid to the Depository on trade settlement are expensed as incurred and included in the Statement of Comprehensive Income within Net gain on financial assets and liabilities at fair value through profit or loss.
-Transaction costs are detailed in Note 5.
+Transaction fees paid to the Depositary on trade settlement are expensed as incurred and included in the Statement of Comprehensive Income within Net loss on financial assets and liabilities at fair value through profit or loss.
+Transaction costs are detailed in Note 6.